Register your child for In-person Robotics Workshop on 15th October at CC, Foster City. Reserve a Seat today!

 While you may feel like your child should focus more on STEM than STEAM for multiple reasons, you should encourage your kid to follow their heart and goals.
 It’s good for kids to learn that they can be creative and analytical at the same time.
 STEAM helps with this by teaching them to use both sides of their brain to solve problems.
 By using STEAM to learn, kids will be better prepared for their future careers, no matter what kind of job they want to do.

 As jobs become more complicated and technology changes things, learning soft skills is very important.
-New classes that teach skills like leadership, communication, and working together will help people do well in a world with A.I. and technology.
+New classes that STEM skills like leadership, communication, and working together will help people do well in a world with A.I. and technology.
 These skills are things that you cannot trust the machines to do, so humans need to learn them to stay abreast of industry requirements.

 Moonpreneur